jdcloudcom/en/documentation/Management/Tag-Service/Operation-Guide/Tag-Editor.md

 ![tag-editor-current](../../../../image/Tag/tagresource/tag-editor-current.png)

-2) Enter the “Key” and “Value” to be bound for the currently selected resource in the tag “Key” and tag “Value” on the right side of “Add Tag”; click **Add** to record the tag in the “Current Tags”.
-When the mouse clicks tag “Key” or tag “Value” in turn, you can see all tag “Keys” of the resources bound by the current user as well as the tag “Values” corresponding to these tag keys in the downward extended drop-down box.
+2) Enter the "Key" and "Value" to be bound for the currently selected resource in the tag "Key" and tag "Value" on the right side of "Add Tag"; click **Add** to record the tag in the "Current Tags".
+When the mouse clicks tag "Key" or tag "Value" in turn, you can see all tag "Keys" of the resources bound by the current user as well as the tag "Values" corresponding to these tag keys in the downward extended drop-down box.
 You can click directly to select the options you need.
 Note that the drop-down box has a downward scroll bar, and it needs to be scrolled down to search for the contents beyond 7 items.

 ![tag-editor-tagkey](../../../../image/Tag/tagresource/tag-editor-tagkey.png)